-The Town of Cary is proud to provide convenient options which support your interests and efforts to reduce and divert waste in our town.
-In fiscal year 2014, we collectively diverted over 50% of our waste stream through recycling, composting, and reuse.
+The Town of Cary is proud to provide convenient options to support your interests and efforts to reduce and divert waste in our town.
+In fiscal year 2014, we collectively diverted over 50 percent of our waste stream through recycling, composting, and reuse.

 Our Cary Recycles Program collects over a dozen types of materials every other week in your curbside carts and bins.
 Learn more about what you can recycle curbside and at the Citizen’s Convenience Center to help reduce your waste.

-In 2000, the Town of Cary became the first municipality in the state to offer curbside collection of computers for recycling.
+In 2000, Cary became the first municipality in the state to offer curbside collection of computers for recycling.
 Appliances have long been banned from the landfill.
 In 2011, the State of North Carolina added computers and televisions to the list.

 Used Cooking and Motor Oil Collection